caio-mello/caio-mello.github.io/README.md

 My project _Nationalism, internationalism and sporting identity: the London and Rio Olympics_ explores the media coverage of the Olympic Games in a cross-cultural, cross-lingual and temporal perspective.
 I'm especially interested in comparing how the concept of 'Olympic legacy' has been approached by the Brazilian and British media considering different locations, languages and social-political contexts.
 This research is conducted under the supervision of [Professor Jane Winters](https://research.sas.ac.uk/search/staff/126/professor-jane-winters) and [Martin Steer](https://research.sas.ac.uk/search/staff/405/mr-marty-steer/).

-My main research interests lie in the field of media studies, digital methods, urban studies and digital activism.
+My main research interests lie in the fields of media studies, digital methods, urban studies and digital activism.

 ### Publications